gatoniel/gatoniel.github.io/_posts/2023-09-16-logseq-advanved-query-habit-streak-tracker.md

 ### Overall concept

 The basic concept of the above query is similar to [chapter 8](https://www.learndatalogtoday.org/chapter/8) of the learndatalogtoday tutorial.
 Through the `backlink` property, all our journal pages are linked together in a sequential list.
-However, we are not interested in the endless sequential list, rather we are only interested in the uninterrupted sequence of journal pages.
+However, we are not interested in the endless sequential list, rather we are only interested in the latest uninterrupted sequence of journal pages where the habit has been ticked as done.
 We use a recursive rule that exactly finds all pages that belong to this uninterrupted sequence.
 Once we have them, we just need to count them to find the length of the current streak.

 ### Start of `:query`